 An emerging sport is pickleball and there is demand locally for court space.
 It is a priority to investigate pickleball facility options for the future.
 Courts may be indoor or outdoor and both are desired.
 Currently, the city has pickleball courts lined at many parks.
 In most cases, the court is shared with tennis.
 Three community centers offer drop-in dedicated indoor pickleball.
 Shared-use courts meet some pickleball demand and the city is committed to re-striping tennis courts for pickleball use.
 The City is investigating options for dual-use courts that include the option to use a pickleball net, which is shorter than a tennis net.
-In the longer-term, plan outreach noted interest in clusters of pickleball courts that can be used for group play.
-The Bellevue International School currently offers six courts at certain times; however, the future of those courts is uncertain with the school slated for remodeling.
+In the longer-term, plan outreach noted interest in clusters of pickleball courts at certain times; however, the future of those courts is uncertain with the school slated for remodeling.
 The city will continue to work with the pickleball community and regional partners to assess opportunities for court development in new and existing parks.

 In addition to meeting current field and court demand and dispersing facilities throughout the city, emerging sports should be considered when developing park facilities.
-In addition to increasing available space, shared-use facilities may provide opportunities for other sports that may emerge and grow in popularity over time.
-For instance, ultimate frisbee can utilize a multi-purpose field.
+Shared-use facilities may provide opportunities for other sports that emerge or grow in popularity over time.
+For instance, some community center gymnasiums provide space for badminton, basketball, pickleball, ping-pong, and volleyball amongst other sports.
+Demand is assessed for sports to ensure space is being used to meet community interest.
 Other activities require dedicated spaces.
 Specifically, demand remains for roller sports.
-Other activities, such as ice hockey, racquetball, and disc golf, also require dedicated spaces and the city should monitor needs and trends.
+The city should monitor needs and trends for other activities that currently have less demand, but may be of interest in the future, such as ice hockey and disc golf.